 Third, and perhaps most importantly, it’s worth saying that engaging in abusive behavior is, in fact, abuse.
 The romanticization of certain relationships may potentially make people vulnerable to abuse in the real world or trigger panic attacks and other negative experiences, which is why most content creators go out of their way to tag their work appropriately and preface it with content warnings.
 Still, this harm is hypothetical.
 Meanwhile, antis engage in actual harm by sending death threats, engaging in suicide baiting, and engineering social ostracization from a supportive community.

-This rhetorical violence is often accompanied by gaslighting, or telling the person who’s being bullied that they deserve it or that they simply need to go outside.
+This rhetorical violence is often accompanied by gaslighting, or attempting to convince the person being bullied that they’re at fault, that they deserve what’s happening to them, or that they’re being neurotic and simply need to go outside.
 Although this hurts everyone, it has the potential to hurt people with minority identities to an exponential degree.
 For many younger fans with queer genders and sexualities, Tumblr fandom may have been the only “outside” they had within a homophobic family, high school, or religious community.
 In many parts of the world (including the United States), there is still a strong association between queerness and predatory sexuality, so a gay teenager who is “called out” for “pedophilia” is much more likely to experience severe emotional distress because of the violence of this accusation than a heterosexual adult.